 MILITARY SCIENCE 110 (MIL S 110)

 Analyze decisions made by American military leaders.
-Military engagements from colonial period through current operating environment.
-Principals of war and reviews of decisions affecting outcomes.
+Study military engagements from colonial period through the current operating environment.
+Discover how principles of war and decisions made during campaigns affected military outcomes.

 MILITARY SCIENCE 101/102 (MIL S 101/102)

 Military Science 101 and 102 provide an introduction to the structure, organization, and missions of the US Army.
 Students participate in a combination of classroom and field work that teach them basic doctrine and tactics as well as military briefing and writing techniques.
 Students also participate in a physical conditioning program and are taught the principles of physical fitness.